Roman Turek: Calgary Flames

 In the off-season, Turek was traded to the Calgary Flames on June 23, 2001.

 In the 2003–04 season, Turek's status as the Flames' starting goaltender was altered drastically when, following an injury to Turek, Darryl Sutter traded a conditional draft pick to the San Jose Sharks for Miikka Kiprusoff.
 Though he struggled in San Jose, Kiprusoff's stellar performances in Calgary relegated Turek to the bench.
-However, Turek was a dependable backup, as Kiprusoff led the Flames to the 2004 Stanley Cup Finals against the Tampa Bay Lightning.
+However, Turek was a dependable backup, as Kiprusoff led the Flames to the 2004 Stanley Cup Final against the Tampa Bay Lightning.

 In 2004, Turek restructured his contract to substantially drop his salary from $5 million plus bonuses for the 2004–05 and 2005–06 seasons.
 The restructuring brought his salary to between $1 million and $2 million, with potential earnings relying heavily on performance bonuses.
 The restructuring saved the Calgary Flames organization between $3 million and $4 million in the 2004–05 season.

 Turek announced his retirement from the NHL on August 9, 2005.